Focus On Bhutan – 13 days/12 nights

 Thimphu to Phobjikha Valley (4-5 hrs)

-When the ruins of the Wangdue Phodrang Dzong (tragically destroyed by fire in June 2012)come into view, notice the large cacti that cover the hillside below which, were planted long ago to discourage invaders from climbing the steep slope to the Dzong.
+When the ruins of the Wangdue Phodrang Dzong (under reconstruction) come into view, notice the large cacti that cover the hillside below which, were planted long ago to discourage invaders from climbing the steep slope to the Dzong.
 From the road view Rinchengang, one of Bhutan’s oldest villages, which did not have access to water, electricity or schooling until the early 1990’s.The craftsmen of Rinchengang are sought after for their skills in construction of Dzongs and Lhakhangs (temples).

 Overnight Phobjikha Valley – Bhutanese Style 3* Hotel.